The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/5-fetch-APIs.md

 1. Invoke `fetch` with an API endpoint (a specific URL provided by a web API).
 A promise is returned.
 2. Define promise handlers with `.then` and `.catch`

+As we mentioned, the `fetchPromise` will resolve to an HTTP `Response` object which we call `response`.

-To test this, we can use the API endpoint `https://dog.ceo/api/breeds/image/random` and, in the `.then()` handler, print out the `response` object that the returned promise resolves to.
+To investigate this, print out the `response` object:

 ```js
 const fetchPromise = fetch('https://dog.ceo/api/breeds/image/random');